WebAssembly/design/Web.md

 Notes:
 * The URL field may be interpreted differently depending on the context.
-For example, offline tools may use a filename instead.
-When the response-based
-instantiation [API](#additional-web-embedding-api) is used in a browser, the associated URL should be used; or when the ArrayBuffer-based instantiation [API](JS.md#webassembly-instantiate) is used, the browser should represent the location of the API call.
-This representation should be consistent with how the browser otherwise represents JavaScript locations; this will necessarily handle corner cases such as code evaluated with `eval`, and will differ between browsers.
+When the response-based instantiation [API](#additional-web-embedding-api) is used in a browser, the associated URL should be used; or when the ArrayBuffer-based instantiation [API](JS.md#webassembly-instantiate) is used, the browser should represent the location of the API call.
+This kind of instantiation is analagous to executing JavaScript using `eval`; therefore if the browser has an existing method to represent the location of the `eval` call it can use a similar one for `WebAssembly.instantiate`.
+For example if the browser uses `foo.js line 10 > eval` or `(eval at bar (foo.js:10:3)` for `eval`, it could use `foo.js line 10 > WebAssembly.instantiate` or `(WebAssembly.instantiate at bar (foo.js:10:3)`, respectively.
+Offline tools may use a filename instead.
 * Using hexadecimal for module offsets matches common conventions in native tools such as objdump (where addresses are printed in hex) and makes them visually distinct from JavaScript line numbers.
 Other numbers are represented in decimal.